 Stephen J. Double

-Stephen J. Double is a New York finance attorney who has extensive transactional and advisory experience on corporate matters and major international financial transactions, particularly in Brazil, Latin America and other emerging markets.
-He regularly advises on cross-border corporate issues and on a variety of debt (senior, subordinated and high yield), equity and equity-linked securities offerings, as well as project bonds and structured finance and securitization transactions, by issuers in the financial services, oil and gas, software, energy, media, transportation and infrastructure, agribusiness, and other sectors, as well as sovereign and quasi-sovereign issuers.
-He has extensive experience representing sub-sovereign issuers in international bond offerings pursuant to Rule 144A and/or Regulation S, in particular in Latin America.
+Mr. Double advises on cross-border and domestic corporate issues and on a variety of debt (senior, subordinated and high-yield), equity and equity-linked securities offerings, as well as project bonds and structured finance and securitization transactions, by issuers in the financial services, oil and gas, software, energy, media, transportation and infrastructure, agribusiness and other sectors, as well as sovereign and quasi-sovereign issuers.
+He frequently advises on securities offerings made pursuant to Rule 144A and Regulation S, as well as private placement transactions made to sophisticated investors pursuant to Section 4(a)(2) of the Securities Act.
+Mr. Double also has extensive experience representing foreign private issuers with respect to their periodic U.S. Securities and Exchange Commission (SEC) reporting requirements.

 Prior to joining Holland & Knight, Mr. Double practiced at another international law firm and was based in New York and São Paulo, having also previously practiced in London.